CuriousLearner/django-phone-verify/docs/usage.rst

-How to Integrate Django Phone Verify?
+How to Use Django Phone Verify?
 =====================================